oceanboi1337/Chrome-Password-Stealer/README.md

 # Cope
-Biggest cope on github
+Yoink passwords from browsers based on Chromium.

-Cope harder
+Cope harder.